uwmadisoncals/cals-main-plugins/advanced-access-manager/readme.txt

 == Changelog ==

+= 5.9.1 =
+* Fixed the bug with controlling which capability can be deleted with Access Policy
+* Fixed typo in the aam_edit_others_policies capability slug
+* Fixed the bug with API Routes not being saved property for those that have htmlspecial characters in it
+* Fixed major bug with keeping track of active user sessions that prevents multiple session per same user
+* Added "Redirect To Login" to the LIMIT option for visitors on Posts & Terms tab
+* Added the new concept of "Boundary" to Access Policy that allows to Enforce certain statements

 = 5.9 =
 * Fixed the bug with publish pages not being managed correctly
 * Fixed the bug with getting correct post from the list of posts